ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    expect(mockFn).toHaveBeenCalled(); // Check if it was called
    ```

+**Tip:** Mock functions also track how many times they are called and the parameters passed, which is useful in tests with multiple calls.

-2. Mocking the return value of a function:
+2. **Mocking the return value of a function:**

+   In this example, the mock function always returns "Hello World".

    ```javascript
    const mockFn = jest.fn().mockReturnValue("Hello World");